Kansas City Chiefs vs. Las Vegas Raiders NFL Week 10 Odds, Plays and Insights - NewsBreak

 - Las Vegas has played eight games, with four wins against the spread.

-- So far this season, the Raiders have been installed as underdogs by a 2.5-point margin or more four times and are 3-1 ATS in those contests.
+- This season, the Raiders have an against-the-spread record of 3-1 in their four games as an underdog of 2.5 points or more.

-- Las Vegas' games this year have hit the over on four of eight set point totals (50%).
+- Las Vegas' games this year have gone over the total in four out of eight opportunities (50%).

-- Las Vegas is 4-1 against the spread and 5-0 overall in games when it puts up more than 25.2 points.
+- Las Vegas is 4-1 against the spread and 5-0 overall in games when it records more than 25.2 points.

-- When Las Vegas churns out more than 381.4 yards, the team is 4-2 against the spread and 5-1 overall.
+- In games that Las Vegas totals more than 381.4 yards, the team is 4-2 against the spread and 5-1 overall.

-- The Raiders have turned the ball over eight times, two fewer times than the Chiefs have forced turnovers (10).
+- The Raiders have eight giveaways this season, while the Chiefs have 10 takeaways.

 Home and road insights

-- Las Vegas has covered the spread twice at home, and is 3-1 overall there, this season.
+- Las Vegas has two wins against the spread, and is 3-1 overall, at home this year.

 - The Raiders have one win ATS (1-2) as 2.5-point underdogs or greater at home.

-- In three of four games at home this season, Las Vegas has hit the over.
+- In four games at home this year, Las Vegas has gone over the total three times.

 - Kansas City is 2-2 overall, with two wins against the spread, away from home.